Strawberry Ice Cream with Balsamic Vinegar

-In these sophisticated, globe trotting times this probably doesn't seem as strange as it might once have done.
+In these sophisticated, globe-trotting times, this probably doesn't seem as strange as it might once have done.
 Restaurants seem to be dribbling balsamic over all sorts of desserts these days.

 The original recipe is of course Italian.
 Gelato Di Fragole All'Aceto Balsamico originates in a book called Entertaining all'Italiana with Anna del Conte.